The drone market has exploded in growth over the past few years.

 Some UAVs may have been crashed and repaired.
 This does not necessarily mean they are a bad purchase.
 But do make sure to ask some questions if there appears to have been damage.

-Similarly, if you are purchasing a DJI Inspire, check that the arms have the same carbon fibre patterns.
+Similarly, if you are purchasing a second hand DJI Inspire, check that the arms have the same carbon fibre patterns.
 DJI went through several iterations of Inspire arms with different CF patterns.
-A mismatched pair of arms could indicate repaired damage.
+A mismatched pair of arms could indicate a previous crash.

-When purchasing a fixed wing system such as an eBee or a PrecisionHawk, you will want to ensure that there are no glue marks on the airframe or signs of a crash.
+When purchasing a fixed wing system such as a Sensefly eBee or a PrecisionHawk, you will want to ensure that there are no glue marks on the airframe or signs of a crash.
 Check for color differences or fading between the right and left wing.
-A noticeable difference may indicate that it has been salvaged by gluing on a wing from another broken unit.
+A noticeable difference may indicate that it has been previously crashed/repaired.

-Although it may still fly, having an improperly repaired fixed-wing UAV can significantly decrease the amount of stress the airframe can take in high load flight environments.
+Although it may still fly, having an improperly repaired fixed-wing UAV can significantly decrease the amount of stress the airframe can take in high flight load environments (sharp turns, rapid climbs, high winds etc).

 8. Liquid and humidity damage indicators.

-Most UAVs have small white stickers that turn pink in color when they have come in contact with water.
+Most UAVs have small white stickers (liquid contact indicators) that turn pink in color when they have come in contact with water or humidity.

 Storing or flying the UAV in high moisture environments may also turn the stickers pink over time.